-QR codes; you’ve probably heard of them before and you’ve probably utilised them at some point.
-They are used in various ways and are one of the most effective forms of barcode for many industries, such as marketing and communications, as well as for stock control within warehouses and factories.
+You’ve probably heard of the QR code before, and you’ve likely utilised them at some point.
+The technology is becoming an ever-popular resource.
+It can be used in various ways and is one of the most effective forms of barcode for many industries, such as marketing, communications and stock control within warehouses and factories.

-So, in a world full of advanced technology, just what is a QR code and could they be making a huge comeback for business, marketing and much more?
+So, in a world full of advanced technology and barcoding systems, just what is a QR code, and could they be making a massive comeback for business, marketing, and much more?

 What is a QR Code?